KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 The ``KeyboardInputViewController`` will automatically call ``KeyboardController/performAutocomplete()`` whenever the keyboard text changes, then update the context with the result that is returned from the current ``Keyboard/Services/autocompleteService``.

-You can configure the ``Keyboard/State/autocompleteContext`` and override the ``KeyboardInputViewController``'s autocomplete properties and functions, such as ``KeyboardInputViewController/autocompleteText`` and ``KeyboardInputViewController/performAutocomplete()``, to customize the autocomplete behavior.
+You can configure the ``Keyboard/State/autocompleteContext`` and override the ``KeyboardInputViewController``'s autocomplete properties and functions to customize the autocomplete behavior.

 The ``KeyboardView`` will automatically add an ``Autocomplete``.``Autocomplete/Toolbar`` that lists the autocomplete context ``AutocompleteContext/suggestions`` and also gives the keyboard some additional top space for callouts to render without being clipped.